graphery/grapper-doc/src/guide/starter/data.md

 # Data

-The Graphane goal is to display information based on data.
+The Grapper goal is to display information based on data.
 Therefore, data is one of the elements that `grapper-view` integrates, allowing the `template` to build the graph on top of the data information.